sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The availability, quality, and reliability of an individual's identity attributes will vary greatly across jurisdictions and Provider systems.
 The following recommendations ensure maximum cross-jurisdictional interoperability, while setting Client expectations on the type of data they may acquire.

 ## Claim Interoperability
-As per section 5.1.2 of the OpenID Core specification, claim names SHOULD be collision-resistant.
+As per Section 5.1.2 of [[OpenID.Core]], claim names SHOULD be collision-resistant.
 It is RECOMMENDED to use domain name based URIs as attribute names.

-OpenID Core section 5.1 specifies a list of standard claims.
+[[OpenID.Core]] Section 5.1 specifies a list of standard claims.
 In a Dutch governmental context, attribute Claims are commonly registered in the BRP (_Basis Registratie Personen_, the Dutch citizen registry), as defined in [[?LO.GBA]].
 Usage of, or interoperability with, the ISA<sup>2</sup> core vocabularies is RECOMMENDED.

 ## Claims Supported